 Become able to boldly face social issues with reliable legal knowledge and a sense of human rights

-Dismissal and bankruptcy due to business recession, automobile accidents, juvenile crime and false accusations, the United States army base issue…There are so many law-related matters th at surround us.
+Dismissal and bankruptcy due to business recession, automobile accidents, juvenile crime, as well as false accusations, and the United States army base issue; we are surrounded by many law-related matters.
 The Faculty of Law cultivates students with legal minds that can critically and theoretically analyze these social problems with a sharp sense of human rights.

 Dept. of Policy Science (Policy Formulation, Environmental Innovation, Local Public Specialist)

 The goal of the Faculty of Policy Science is to foster regional public human resources with a global perspective and the ability to find solutions to community issues.
-Throughout four years, small-class lectures are held with abundant opportunities for fieldwork in the community, businesses, NPOs, etc. to acquire communication skills and the ability to act autonomously.
+Over the course o f four years, small-class lectures are held with abundant opportunities to experience fieldwork in environments such as the local community, companies, and NPOs, to acquire communication skills and the ability to act autonomously.

 Dept. of Global Studies, Dept. of Intercultural Communication

-Fostering the ability required to heighten one another beyond national borders and cultural differences
+Fostering the ability required to lift one another beyond national borders and cultural differences